MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 ## Configure the VPN client by using Windows PowerShell

-To configure the VPNv2 CSP on a Windows 10 client computer, run the VPN_Profile.ps1 Windows PowerShell script that you created in the section “Create the ProfileXML configuration files.”
-Open Windows PowerShell as an Administrator; otherwise, you’ll receive an error saying, “Access denied.”
+To configure the VPNv2 CSP on a Windows 10 client computer, run the VPN_Profile.ps1 Windows PowerShell script that you created in the [Create the profile XML](#create-the-profile-xml) section.
+Open Windows PowerShell as an Administrator; otherwise, you’ll receive an error saying, _Access denied_.

 After running VPN_Profile.ps1 to configure the VPN profile, you can verify at any time that it was successful by running the following command in the Windows PowerShell ISE: